TallAndSassy/tall-and-sassy/README.md

 php artisan tassy-install
 ```

-#wip
-repository paths don't seem to be honored for packages.
-So we sync it to the main composer.

 Some notable features of this package include:
 - Uses Tall stack
 - Framework for making simply organization-focused SaaS apps